archiron/KS_Tools/README.md

 Into most of the files, it is recommended to include :
 fileName = cms.untracked.string('file:step3_inDQM_' + '%0004d'%max_number + '_' + '%003d'%ind + '.root'),
 into the process.DQMoutput part.
-Be careful, sometimes it is difficult on the POLUI computers.
+Be careful, sometimes it can be difficult on the POLUI computers.

 #### cca.in2p3.fr
 #### polui.in2p3.fr

 ### Extraction of the files
-you need to load 2 files more : the 2 files for the current validation [1] and put them into the DATA folder.
+you need to load 2 files more : the 2 files for the current validation [2] and put them into the DATA folder.
 launch the extraction with : python zeeExtract_1curve.py
 ####WARNING : still need of cmsenv!

 ####Some point to modify into the zeeExtract_1curve.py file :
-the folderName where are located the generated ROOT files, the folder where the created files were located (into the func_CreateKS() function).
+the folder "named folderName" where are located the generated ROOT files, and the folder "named folder" where the created files
+(into the func_CreateKS() function) are given into the default.py file.
+Also is given the path for the histos into the ROOT files.
+So there is no need to modify the zeeExtract_1curve.py file.

-[0] : part 1
+[1] : part 1
 if len(sys.argv) > 1:
     print "step 1 - arg.
 0 :", sys.argv[0]
     print "step 1 - arg.
 1 :", sys.argv[1]